squizlabs/HTML_CodeSniffer/development.markdown

 A **standard** provides an option in the dropdown against which to check your code.
 The default standards are WCAG2A, WCAG2AA, WCAG2AAA, and Section508.
 Each standard has a subdirectory in the Standards directory.

 A **ruleset** is a JavaScript object that defines the rules for a standard.
-The object is named window.HTMLCS_Foo, where Foo is the name of the standard.
+The object is named `window.HTMLCS_Foo`, where `Foo` is the name of the standard.
 A ruleset is defined by a file called ruleset.js in the directory for that standard.
 A ruleset maps to a set of **sniffs** which may be defined in the same standard or other standards.

-Under the Standards directory is a directory called **Sniffs**, which in turn contains several JavaScript files (possibly within subdirectories).
+Under the Standards directory is a directory called Sniffs, which in turn contains several JavaScript files (possibly within subdirectories).
 Within that file a JavaScript object is defined which contains a set of tests to run.
-The object is named window.HTMLCS_Foo_path_to_filename.
+The object is named `window.HTMLCS_Foo_path_to_filename`.
 (Note that forward slashes are replaced with underscores, which can be confusing as many of the file names also contain underscores.)

 ## ruleset.js